Shima-Bazzazan/Pylearn/6.MachineLearning/Assignment_43/README.md

-# kNN algorithm training and testing projects
+# kNN Algorithm Training And Testing Projects

 ## How to Install
 Run following command: